drduh/macOS-Security-and-Privacy-Guide/README.md

 Previous versions of Firefox used a [Web Extension SDK](https://developer.mozilla.org/en-US/Add-ons/Legacy_add_ons) that was quite invasive and offered immense freedom to developers.
 Sadly, that freedom also introduced a number of vulnerabilities in Firefox that greatly affected its users.
 Currently, Firefox only supports Web Extensions through the [Web Extension Api](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), which is very similar to Chrome's.

 Submission of Web Extensions is Firefox is free.
+Web Extensions is Firefox most of the time are Open Source, although certain Web Extensions are proprietary.

 **An important security consideration about Firefox**.
 Similar to Chrome and Safari, Firefox allows account sync across multiple devices.
 While stored login passwords are encrypted, Firefox does not require a password to reveal their plain text format.
 Firefox only displays as yes/no prompt.
 This is an important security issue.
 Keep that in mind if you sign in to your Firefox account from devices that do not belong to you and leave them unattended.
 The [issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1393493) has been raised among the Firefox community and hopefully will be resolved in the coming versions.